varg-dev/hilbert-moore-treemap-layouts-prototype/README.md

 When you use parts of this repository within your publications, consider referencing its accompanying publications or the latest release:

 * Willy Scheibel, Christopher Weyand, Joseph Bethge, and Jürgen Döllner: "Algorithmic Improvements on Hilbert and Moore Treemaps for Visualization of Large Tree-structured Datasets".
 In Proc.
 EuroVis 2021 - Short Papers.
 The Eurographics Association, 2021. doi: [10.2312/evs.20211065](https://doi.org/10.2312/evs.20211065)
-* Willy Scheibel and Jürgen Döllner: "".
+* Willy Scheibel and Jürgen Döllner: "Constructing Hierarchical Continuity in Hilbert & Moore Treemaps".
 In Proc.
 EuroVis 2023 - Posters.
 The Eurographics Association, 2023.
 * Willy Scheibel, Christopher Weyand, and Joseph Bethge: "Hilbert and Moore Treemap Layouts Prototype".
 Zenodo. doi: [10.5281/zenodo.7934497](https://doi.org/10.5281/zenodo.7934497)

 Example layout of the Firefox source code: